cappuu02/Cybersecurity-Sapienza/Distributed System/3) Time in Distributed System.md

 ![[Pasted image 20241009162208.png|250]]

-The algorithm assumes **no crashes** ($F=0$): when a process wants to enter the CS (critical section) it sends a request message to all the oteher (using **scalar clocks**).
+The algorithm assumes **no crashes** ($F=0$): when a process wants to enter the CS (critical section) it sends a request message to all the other (using **scalar clocks**).
 The algorithm assume a FIFO link.

 ## Lamport's Algorithm